 - http://www.parismomes.fr is the online version of the bi-monthly magazine that lists activities and interests for children from 0-12 in Paris.
 The original publication is in French, but they have just launched an English version Paris with Kids.

 - http://www.sortiraparis.com has a good section for what to do and where to go with children including an interactive calendar with daily events.
 Only in French, but easy to navigate.

-- http://www.wondercity.com/paris.html is a “wonder”ful resourse that allows you to find children’s activities based on age, interest, location or all of the above!
+- http://www.wondercity.com/paris.html is a “wonder”ful resource that allows you to find children’s activities based on age, interest, location or all of the above!

 - Le Paris des Tout-Petits, Le Paris des Juniors, and Les Mercredis de Petits Parisiens are small books (in French) that have information on classes in dance, music, gymnastics, riding, martial arts and sports.

-- The centre d’animation and the mairie of each arrondissement provide classes for 3 year olds to adults.
+- The center animation and the Mairie of each arrondissement provide classes for 3-year-olds to adults.
 Classes are in French.
-Visit your mairie for a directory of activities.
+Visit your Mairie for a directory of activities.

 Don’t expect many restaurants to have highchairs, booster seats or even kid’s menus.
 There are exceptions and there are some restaurants that cater towards children at specific times.
 Fast food chains, like McDonald’s, are abundant in Paris and can be comfortable and easy.
 Other citywide chains that have children’s menus are Chez Clement, Hippopotamus, Buffalo Grill, Bistro Romain and Leon de Bruxelles for mussels and yummy French fries.

 Brunch is considered a family affair and there are quite a few venues where children’s entertainment is provided to keep them busy while the adults enjoy the food and some quiet conversation.
 OuBrucher (http://www.oubruncher.com) allows you to search for brunches with children’s formulas.
 Below are some of the best brunch options.